What You Need to Know Before Investing In a CD (Including the Best CD Rates Online Today)…

 The answer, as with many personal finance questions, is: it depends.

-It depends on your financial goals, how comfortable you are with tying up your money in a CD, the length of time you choose to tie your money up for, and many other factors.
+It depends on your financial goals, how comfortable you are with tying up your money in a CD, the length of time you choose to leave your money in a CD, and many other factors.

 Let’s break these down so you can make the best investment choice for your financial situation and goals.